Ask a doctor about a prescription for LETROZOLE COMBIX 2.5 mg FILM-COATED TABLETS

 Warnings and precautions

-If any of these cases apply to you,inform your doctor.
+If any of these cases apply to you, inform your doctor.
 Your doctor will take this into account during your treatment with Letrozol Combix.

 Children and adolescents (under 18 years)

-Children and adolescents should not use this medication.
+Children and adolescents should not use this medicine.

-Older adults (65 years and older)
+Elderly patients (65 years and over)

-Taking Letrozol Combix with other medications
+Taking Letrozol Combix with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

-If you feel dizzy, tired, sleepy, or unwell, do not drive or operate tools or machinery until you feel better again.
+If you feel dizzy, tired, sleepy, or unwell, do not drive or operate tools or machines until you feel better.

 Use in athletes

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 The recommended dose is one Letrozol Combix tablet once a day.
 If you take Letrozol Combix at the same time every day, it will help you remember when to take the tablet.